-The purpose of this report is to provide relevant background information regarding the bio-physical, economic and social context of Laingsburg Municipality, see Figure 1.1.1, and the policy framework that must be taken into account in the SDF proposals for the Municipality.
+The purpose of this report is twofold.
+Its first purpose is to provide relevant background information regarding the bio-physical, economic and social context of Laingsburg Municipality, see Figures 1.1.1.1-3, and the policy framework that must be taken into account in the SDF proposals for the Municipality, as per the Status Quo Report which is a vital component of the SDF.
+Secondly, the purpose of this report is to present, based on the status quo analysis, the Conceptual Development Framework, the Spatial Development Framework (SDF), and the subsequent Implementation Framework to guide public and private investment and provide strategic guidance for development over a twenty-year period.